PowerStore

 Configure the control loss timeout

 To reduce the impact of PowerStore non disruptive software upgrades you must set the control loss timeout.
 This can be done using udev rules on each worker node.
 More information can be found in the Dell Host Connectivity Guide.
-The configure the control loss timeout place a config file in /etc/udev/rules.d with the name 72-nvmf-ctrl_loss_tmo.rules with the following contents:
+To configure the control loss timeout place a config file in /etc/udev/rules.d with the name 72-nvmf-ctrl_loss_tmo.rules with the following contents:

 ACTION=="add|change", SUBSYSTEM=="nvme", KERNEL=="nvme*", ATTR{ctrl_loss_tmo}="-1"